AverageMarcus/Truncatise/README.md

-	TruncateBy 		: 'words',  // Options are 'words', 'characters' or 'paragraphs' TruncateLength	: 50,    	// The count to be used with TruncatedBy StripHTML		: false,    // Whether or not the truncated text should contain HTML tags Strict 			: true,     // When set to false the truncated text finish at the end of the word Suffix 			: '...'     // Text to be appended to the end of the truncated text }
+	TruncateBy 		: 'words',  // Options are 'words', 'characters' or 'paragraphs' TruncateLength	: 50,    	// The count to be used with TruncatedBy StripHTML		: false,    // Whether or not the truncated text should contain HTML tags Strict 			: true,     // If set to false the truncated text finish at the end of the word Suffix 			: '...'     // Text to be appended to the end of the truncated text }
 ```